-The application period for the 2015 program is now closed.
-If you would like to be notified when the application is available for the 2016 program, click here to sign up for a reminder.
+The application period for the 2017 program is now closed, click here to receive a reminder for the 2018 program.
 Note that participants are welcome to apply for either the Master Composter Program OR the Master Community Gardener Program in a given year.

 - Attendance and active participation in all 11 classes.
 Classes are hands-on and include some outdoor activities.

 - Complete required reading assignments and participate in the hands-on group activity, which will include assignments outside of class time.

 - Complete 30 GiveBack hours by October 31st, 2017.

 Location: Master Community Gardener classes will be held at The Horse Barn, at 1031 33rd Street in Denver.